Corporate Governance Report

 Financial and Business Reporting

-The Board recognises its responsibilities, including those statutory responsibilities laid out in the Directors’ Report section of the Annual Report.
-An assessment of the Group’s market, business model and performance is presented in the Chair’s Statement and the Strategic Report within the Annual Report.
+The Board recognises its responsibilities, including those statutory responsibilities stated on page 69 of the 2025 Annual Report.
+An assessment of the Group’s market, business model and performance is presented in the Chair’s Statement and the Strategic Report in the 2025 Annual Report.

-As detailed in the Directors’ Report within the Annual Report, the Board has confirmed that it is appropriate to adopt the going concern basis in preparing the consolidated and Company financial statements for the year ended 30 June 2022.
-The Board has explained within the Viability Statement section of the Strategic Report in the Annual Report that it has assessed the prospects of the Company and the Group, taking into account the Group and the Company’s current position and principal risks, as well as projected compliance with debt finance covenants.
+As detailed on page 65 of the Directors’ Report in the 2025 Annual Report, the Board has confirmed that it is appropriate to adopt the going concern basis in preparing the Consolidated and Company financial statements for the year ended 30 June 2025.
+The Board has explained within the Viability Statement section of the Strategic Report on page 28 of the 2025 Annual Report that it has assessed the prospects of the Company and the Group, taking into account the Group and the Company’s current position and principal risks, as well as projected compliance with debt finance covenants.

 Risk Management and Internal Control

-Details of the principal risks and uncertainties and emerging risks facing the Group, along with a description of the Group’s risk management procedures, are detailed in the Strategic Report within the Annual Report.
+Details of the principal risks and uncertainties and emerging risks facing the Group, along with a description of the Group’s risk management procedures, are detailed in the Strategic Report on pages 19 to 28 of the 2025 Annual Report.
 The principal financial risks are detailed in Note 3 to the financial statements.

 The Directors recognise their responsibility for the Group’s system of internal control and have established systems to ensure that an appropriate and reasonable level of oversight and control is provided.
-These systems, which cover all material controls, including financial, operational and compliance controls are reviewed for effectiveness annually by the Audit Committee and the Board.
-The Group’s systems of internal control have been extended, as part of the integration process, to include Sentry and are designed to help the Group meet its business objectives by appropriately managing, rather than eliminating, the risks to those objectives.
-The controls can only provide reasonable, not absolute, assurance against material misstatement or loss.
+These systems, which encompass all material controls including: financial; operational; and compliance controls, are reviewed annually for effectiveness by the Audit Committee and the Board.
+The Group’s system of internal control is designed to support the achievement of the Group’s business objectives by appropriately managing, rather than eliminating, the associated risks.
+As such, the controls can only provide reasonable, not absolute, assurance against material misstatement or loss.

 The annual financial forecast is reviewed and approved by the Board.
-Financial results, with comparisons to forecast results, are reported on at least a quarterly basis to the Board together with a report on operational achievements, objectives and issues encountered.
+Financial performance, with comparisons to forecast results, is reported to the Board at least quarterly, alongside a report on operational achievements, objectives and any issues encountered.
 The quarterly reports are supplemented by interim monthly financial information.
-Forecasts are updated no less than quarterly in the light of market developments and the underlying performance and expectations.
-Significant variances from plan are discussed at Board meetings and actions set in place to address them.
-During the financial year and in the period to the date of approval of this report, the Board has received information regarding the Group’s compliance with financial covenants contained within the committed term loan and revolving loan facility.
-Further details regarding these borrowing facilities are contained in Note 22 to the financial statements for the year ended 30 June 2022.
+Forecasts are refreshed at least quarterly in the light of market developments and the underlying performance and expectations.
+Significant deviations from plan are discussed at Board meetings, with corrective actions agreed as necessary.

-There is an extensive complement of policies and procedures, applicable across The Craneware Group, including: business ethics, information security, whistleblowing, anti-bribery and corruption, anti-slavery and human trafficking along with monitoring of mandatory training and policy acknowledgement for key areas.
-This is referred to in the ESG Statement section of the Annual Report.
+There is an extensive complement of policies and procedures, applicable across The Craneware Group, including: business ethics; information security; whistleblowing; anti-corruption, bribery and fraud; anti-slavery and human trafficking along with monitoring of mandatory employee training and policy acknowledgement for key areas.
+This is referred to in the ESG Statement section in the 2025 Annual Report.

 Audit Committee: role, responsibilities and activities during the year